 The idea that encouraging kindness to animals will result in more kindness to people has been the underlying philosophy of the humane education movement for close to 150 years.
 It has long been recognized by SPCAs and Humane Societies across the continent, many of which originally had the mandate of protecting both animals and children.

-Any teacher can easily practice humane education.
-By using animal welfare examples, stories and lessons within the existing curriculum you can add an extra dimension to your teaching.
 This website provides some ideas and activities to help.
 The lessons are connected to Alberta Education’s Program of Studies, but they can also be used by teachers in other jurisdictions.

 We hope that as you explore this site you’ll find interesting and useful ideas to incorporate humane education into your teaching.